vdaas/vald/docs/user/architecture.md

 #### Vald Replication Manager Controller

 ### Vald Filter

 Vald Filter have 2 main functionality.

 1. Filter request query
 1. Filter response data

 #### Vald Ingress Filter

+Vald Ingress Filter filter the incoming request before processing it.

 #### Vald Egress Filter

 Vald Egress Filter filter the response before sending to the user.
 This component will reorder the response data from set of the Vald Agent base on the ranking and then response the number of data user want.